keelancook/missions-center/cgcs-staff-information/continuity/folders/database-coordinator.md

 * Meet with the IMB Mag role, AD, and other mobilizers to input meetings on the deal pages.
    * This may also include adding pertinent notes about meetings or on student pages.
 * Check reports in HubSpot.
 Ensure their accuracy.
+* Update Mission Trip Interest Form in HubSpot.
+This form is accessible throughout the year and is utilized for sending out interest emails.
+Make sure contacts are always updated.

 ### Monthly Tasks
 * Check marketing contacts at the end of the month.
 Make sure we are not over our limit.
 Turn some marketing contacts off if we need space.
 These reset every month.
 For more information on marketing contacts, [click here](/cgcs-staff-information/hubspot/marketing-emails-hubspot.html)